-Thomas R. Lundquist is a counsel in the firm's Environment, Energy & Resources Group.
+Thomas R. Lundquist is a counsel in the firm's Environment & Natural Resources Group.
 Tom focuses on wildlife law, public land law, and natural resources litigation.
 Over his 35-year career, Tom has litigated more than 50 cases involving the Endangered Species Act (ESA), Administrative Procedure Act, Federal Insecticide, Fungicide, and Rodenticide Act, Migratory Bird Treaty Act, Mineral Leasing Act, National Environmental Policy Act, and National Forest Management Act.
 He has litigated cases before the U.S. Supreme Court, a majority of the courts of appeal, and many federal district courts.

 Tom also provides strategic counseling to a wide range of land development, mineral development, water development, and alternative energy clients on ESA compliance and federal rulemaking issues.
 Tom's clients have included CropLife America, Edison Electric Institute, American Farm Bureau, American Forest & Paper Association, the Pennsylvania Independent Oil and Gas Association, and the States of Georgia and Oregon, among others.

 - Northwest Coalition for Alternatives to Pesticides v.
 EPA, No. 2:10-cv-01919 (W.D.
 Wash.).
 This ongoing case is the latest in a series of cases where Tom and the ENR Group represent pesticide intervenors in suits alleging that EPA has not complied with the ESA in registering pesticides under FIFRA.
 The NCAP case involves claims that authorized uses of six pesticides are jeopardizing listed salmon in violation of ESA § 7 and are taking salmon in violation of ESA § 9.